Best practices for developing application code

 As some examples, avoid nested loops where the number of iterations is unknown in advance.
 Additionally, do not block a thread waiting a long time on a response from a network resource.

-Use BMC Integration Service to integrate with any third-party systems outside of BMC Helix Platform.
+Use BMC Integration Service to integrate with any third-party systems outside of BMC Helix Innovation Studio.

 Do not make any network calls.

-Store tenant-specific information persistently by using Records and Associations or use the platform-provided Cache Service.
+Store information persistently by using Records and Associations or use the platform-provided Cache Service.

 Do not store information in members of your Service or JAX-RS resource as displayed in the following example: